IllusionMods/IllusionFixes/README.md

 Multiple performance optimizations for the character maker.
 Can greatly increase FPSMultiple performance optimizations for the character maker.
 Can greatly increase FPS, makes turning on/off the interface in maker by pressing space much faster (after the 1st press), and more.

+### ManifestCorrector
+(Koikatsu)

+Prevents mods that use incorrect data in the MainManifest column of item lists from locking up the game in story mode.

 ### ModdedHeadEyeliner
 (Koikatsu)